nus-cs2103-AY2122S1/tp/docs/UserGuide.md

    * **`liststu`** : Lists all students.

-   * `addstu n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 c/G06 atd/1 as/OP1` : Adds a student named `John Doe` to classMATE.
+   * `addstu n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 c/G06 atd/1 as/OP1` : Adds a student named `John Doe` to ClassMATE.

    * `deletestu 3` : Deletes the 3rd student shown in the current list.